-Upper Mustang trekking lying in the rain shadow of the Himalayas is perhaps the last enclave of pristine Tibetan culture.
-Forbidden & isolated from the rest of the World it was able to evolve its own distinctive culture and traditional which is so rich & unique.
-Lo-Mustang, the capital is walled city ruled by religious king.
-Untouched by modern civilization, life in Mustang goes on as it has for centuries in unhurried pace.
-As everywhere in the Himalayas, this area provides spectacular mountain scenery highlighted by Dhaulagiri at 8167 meters (26,795ft) and Annapurna I at 8091 meters (26,545ft).
+Upper Mustang lying in the rain shadow of the Himalayas is possibly the last remnant of pristine Tibetan culture.
+Forbidden & remote rest of the World.
+It was able to evolve its own unique culture and tradition that is so rich & unique.
+Lo-Mustang, the capital is a walled city ruled by a religious king. life in Mustang goes on as it has for centuries at a leisurely pace.
+As everywhere in the Himalayas, this area provides stunning mountain scenery highlighted by Dhaulagiri at 8167 meters (26,795ft) and Annapurna I at 8091 meters (26,545ft).
 You will be surrounded by more than 35 mountains over 6000 meters (19,680ft) high.
-The elevation of the the trails rise from 2815 meters (9,233ft) to 3780 meters (12,398ft) above sea level.
+The elevation of the trails rise from 2815 meters (9,233ft) to 3780 meters (12,398ft) above sea level.

 |Itinerary in Detail (Upper Mustang Trekking)|